orbitalapi/orbital/README.md

 The key differences are:

 ##### Technology agnostic
 GraphQL works great when you have GraphQL everywhere.
-For everything else, you have to maintain a seperate shim layer to adapt your RESTful API / Database / Message Queue etc., to GraphQL.
+For everything else, you have to maintain a separate shim layer to adapt your RESTful API / Database / Message Queue etc., to GraphQL.

-Orbital and Taxi work by embedding metatdata in your existing API specs (OpenAPI / Protobuf / Avro / JsonSchema, etc), so that you don't need to change the underlying tech you're using.
+Orbital and Taxi work by embedding metadata in your existing API specs (OpenAPI / Protobuf / Avro / JsonSchema, etc), so that you don't need to change the underlying tech you're using.

 ##### Decentralized, spec-first federation
-Orbital is built for decentralized teams, so that teams can ship changes independently, without having to build and maintain a seperate integration layer.
+Orbital is built for decentralized teams, so that teams can ship changes independently, without having to build and maintain a separate integration layer.

 ##### Resolver-free
-Resolvers in GraphQL are integration code that has to be maintated - often by a dedicated GraphQL / middleware team.
-This means teams that own services have to co-ordinate changes with a seperate integration team.
+Resolvers in GraphQL are integration code that has to be maintained - often by a dedicated GraphQL / middleware team.
+This means teams that own services have to co-ordinate changes with a separate integration team.

 Instead, Orbital uses Taxi metadata embedded in API specs to define how data relates semantically.
 From here, most integration can be created automatically.